alexkuc/use-filters/README.md

 `useFilters` is a React-based hook that allows to filter arbitary data.
 It is written in TypeScript to take advantage of generics.
 The hook is scalable as it supports nested filters and arbitary data type as well as filters.
 Implementation has also unit tests.

+## Dependencies

+This hook was written against React v18 but is not bundled itself.

+Primary dependencies are listed under `dependencies` in `package.json`.
+Example-related dependencies are listed under `optionalDependencies`.
+Source-specific dependencies are listed under `devDependencies`.

 ## Usage

 Usage is pretty straight forward: